-Secondary objectives of the Flow Study include providing opportunities for protection of, and potential expansion of, existing water uses.
-For example, in 2001 irrigators in the basin agreed to voluntarily temporarily bypass irrigation flows to benefit fish.
-The Flow Study Alternatives are designed to replace that water with new projects, which in turn return that bypass water to irrigators.
+Additional considerations of the Flow Study include providing opportunities for efficiency and protection of existing water uses.
+For example, starting in 2000 irrigators in the basin negotiated temporary irrigation bypass flows to benefit fish.
+The Flow Study Alternatives are designed to replace temporary bypass flows with water from new projects, which in turn return that bypass water to irrigators.
+However, water that was conserved from conservation projects would remain instream as required by individual conservation funding agreements.
 Additionally, depending on which Alternative is selected as the Preferred Alternative, there may be opportunities to augment or expand irrigation, municipal, and aquifer recharge uses in the future.

-Where Are the Flow Study Objectives Measured?
+Measurement of Flow Study Objectives

 The Steering Committee designated eight management points on the Walla Walla River that divide the river into management reaches.
 The management points were selected in Oregon (2) and Washington (6) based on changes in major river characteristics, such as location of major irrigation diversions, location of tributary confluences, and where stream gages have been established to track river flows.
 Figure ES-1 shows these management points by river mile, along with the location of major irrigation diversions.